Permissions Management¶

 Roles: A type of coarse-grained authorization mechanism that defines permissions related to user responsibilities.
 This mechanism provides only a limited number of service-level roles for authorization.
 When using roles to grant permissions, you need to also assign other dependent roles for permissions to take effect.
 However, roles are not an ideal choice for fine-grained authorization and secure access control.

-Policies: A type of fine-grained authorization mechanism that defines permissions required to perform operations on specific cloud resources under certain conditions.
+Policies: A fine-grained authorization strategy that defines permissions required to perform operations on specific cloud resources under certain conditions.
 This mechanism allows for more flexible policy-based authorization and meets requirements for secure access control.
 For example, you can grant APIG users only the permissions for performing specific operations.
 Most policies define permissions based on APIs.
-For the API actions supported by APIG, see section "Permissions Policies and Supported Actions" in the API Reference.
+For the API actions supported by APIG, see section "Permissions Policies and Supported Actions" in the API Reference

 Table 1 lists all the system-defined roles and policies supported by APIG.